Ajay84sia/Tackle_and_Trail/README.md

 <br>
 5.Rishabh Dev -  _(Admin Panel, documentation)_
 ### Installation
-To install and run this project on your local machine, follow these steps: <br>
+To install and run this project on your local machine, follow these steps:
-Clone the repository using git clone https://github.com/Ajay84sia/auspicious-sea-8816 <br>
+- Clone the repository using git clone https://github.com/Ajay84sia/auspicious-sea-8816
-Navigate to the project directory using cd react-project <br>
+- Navigate to the project directory using cd react-project
-Install the dependencies using npm install <br>
+- Install the dependencies using npm install
-Start the development server using npm start <br>
+- Start the development server using npm start
-This will start the development server at http://localhost:3000. <br>
+- This will start the development server at http://localhost:3000.
 ---
 ## Screenshots :camera:
 ---